sanderslab/magellanmapper/README.md

 ### From a file browser

 **On Mac or Linux**: Double-click the `MagellanMapper icon created during Conda setup.
-This Unix executable should open with Terminal by default.
+This Unix executable should open with Terminal by default on Mac and after the file browser preference change described above on Linux.

 **On Windows**: Run `run.py` through Python.
 - It may be necessary to right-click, choose "Open with", and browse to the Conda `pythonw.exe` file to open `run.py`